jaanga/terrain-srtm30-plus-viewers/png-tms7-viewer-3d-unflatland-features/readme.md

 ## Issues

-* Placard and heightmap elevations are mis-alining / giving faulty read outs
-* Code needs a clean-up and functions put into a logical arrangement
 * World location map does not load all 4 images the first time
 * Overlay mis-registration at low zoom levels
 	* Actual data vs Mercator data issue